orbisgis/cts/README.md

 CTS
 ===

-Coordinate Transformations Suite (abridged CTS)  is a library developped to perform Coordinate Transformations using well known geodetic algorithms and parameter sets.
+Coordinate Transformation Suite (abridged CTS)  is a library developped to perform Coordinate Transformations using well known geodetic algorithms and parameter sets.
 Its main focus are simplicity, flexibility, interoperability, in this order.